 Statewide Data

 Centers for Medicare & Medicaid Services also sent New York a letter stating that it will phase out programs that provide continuous Medicaid coverage to vulnerable populations starting in 2027.
-This includes New York’s program that covers 750,000 New York, children ages 0 to 6, with continuous coverage on Medicaid and Child Health Plus (CHP).
-Use the dashboard below to see the county-level impact of how many will lose their coverage by county:
+This would affect New York’s program that covers 750,000 children ages 0 to 6 with continuous coverage on Medicaid and Child Health Plus (CHP).
+The dashboard below presents the State’s estimates of the county-level impact of this proposed policy, but the outcome is still uncertain.
+The current administration has signaled that continuous coverage will lapse once the State’s 1115 Waiver ends.